Amegatron/python-expensive-invocations/README.md

     return stack.pop()
 ```

-Nothing special here, it's just an arbitrary logic to make some computations.
-If I now benchmark this method on my PC,
+Nothing special here, it's just an arbitrary logic to make some computations using a stack.
-I will get such results (see `benchmark` method inside `src/main.py`):
+If I now benchmark this method on my PC, I will get such results (see `benchmark` method inside `src/main.py`):

 ```
 Natural stack (pop/append):